NSC-AD-BAS/DB-Team/README.md

 # Queston: How do I get the Database Up and Running?
+1) Donwload and run "1_Create_Database_Structure.sql" in MySQL Workbench.
+1) Donwload and run "2_Create_Views_StoredProcedures.sql" in MySQL Workbench.
-Answer: Donwload and run "dbCreationScript.sql" in MySQL Workbench.
-If it runs without errors, your good.
+1) Donwload and run "InsertionData.sql" in MySQL Workbench.